 1. The residency and fellowship programs in head and neck surgery should possess the tools and skill set needed to manage such a challenging disease.

-2. Multidisciplinary head and neck cancer teams with the education and experience should propagate high- quality care based on the principles of maximizing survival and functional preservation.
+2. an interprofessional head and neck cancer teams with the education and experience should propagate high- quality care based on the principles of maximizing survival and functional preservation.

 3. The strategic priorities should be in place to take part in national initiatives to improve the quality of cancer care through the development of quality measures that are disease-specific and based on the best evidence available.